-In December 2016 and January 2017, Ryan’s recycling story went viral and he was featured on hundreds of web sites and radio stations around the planet.
-He was even asked to appear on the Ellen DeGeneres show and was interviewed by Ryan Seacrest and featured on ABC World News and hundreds of ABC affiliate news stations around the world.
-(He even got a call out from Oakland Raiders QB Derek Carr on Twitter).
+In early 2017, Ryan’s recycling story went viral and he was featured on hundreds of web sites and radio stations around the planet.
+He was even asked to appear on the Ellen DeGeneres show and was interviewed by Ryan Seacrest and featured on CNN, PBS, FOX News, CNBC, Voice of America, UpWorthy, NOW THIS!, 60 Second Docs, USA Today, Good Morning America, ABC World News and hundreds of ABC affiliate news stations around the world.
+(He even got a shout out from Chelsea Clinton, George Takei and Oakland Raiders QB Derek Carr on Twitter).
 Thank you to everyone who have sent Ryan encouraging emails and supporting his passion.
-Ryan is saving for his future college education (although he might tell you he’s saving for a full size trash truck) and he is a Youth Ambassador at the Pacific Marine Mammal Center in Laguna Beach.
+Ryan is saving for his future college education (although he’s determined he’s saving for a full size trash truck) and he is a Youth Ambassador at the Pacific Marine Mammal Center in Laguna Beach.
 All proceeds from his company t-shirts go to help support their volunteer efforts.

 People ask all the time what kind of items that Ryan recycles.
 Ryan collects plastic and glass beverage bottles as well as aluminum cans.
 Ryan and his parents take them in by the truckload every few weeks to the local redemption center where they are unloaded, sorted and weighed.
 If you’d like to help Ryan and help the environment at the same time, contact him here to schedule a pick up.